SixArm/unix-shell-script-kit/README.md

 EXIT_USAGE=2
 ```

-CANCEL e.g. when a user chooses to cancel, or declines to continue, etc.
+CANCEL: when a user chooses to cancel, such as declines to continue, etc.
 Exit 3 meaning CANCEL is a SixArm convention, because it's common for us.
 E.g. a prompt says "Continue? yes/no", then the user types "n" for no.